-Magnolias are traditionally a very “American” flower, and I originally designed this crepe paper magnolia bouquet as a centerpiece for my 4th of July celebration that was featured on The Today Show’s Kathie Lee and Hoda.
+Magnolias are traditionally a very “American” flower.
+I originally designed this crepe paper magnolia bouquet as a centerpiece for my 4th of July celebration that was featured on The Today Show’s Kathie Lee and Hoda.
 After making the bouquet, I decided that I wanted to wait until the extra fine crepe paper line was ready for purchase to share the pattern.
-Well that day has finally come and I could not be more excited!
+Well, that day has finally come and I could not be more excited!
 Visit our crepe paper shop here!

 Usually, I like to design flowers that capture the beauty of the bloom as it appears in nature.
 In order to do this, I try to make them look as realistic as possible.
 But sometimes you just have to have fun with it!

 I wanted to add metallic accents to my crepe paper magnolia bouquet, so that is exactly what I did.
 For these flowers, I used the White, Vanilla, Gold, and Copper colors from my crepe line.
 You will also need 18-gauge floral wire, floral tape (I used the gold floral tape from my line), and 3/4-inch foam balls.
 I also mixed in a few copper and gold leaves made from text weight metallic paper.

 To make your crepe paper magnolia bouquet, start by downloading the PDF template below.
 This will be your guide for cutting your crepe pieces.
 Magnolia petals are much larger than other flower petals, so I decided to use a fusing technique with stitch witchery to thicken up the crepe.